Automox Remote Tools with Splashtop – Full User Guide

 - Whether the Streamer is registered with Automox

-A device must be both installed and registered before a Remote Control session can begin.
+A device must be both installed and registered before any Remote Tools session can begin.

 - Installing or uninstalling the Splashtop Streamer